Osamahijazi/AVR_Projects_ATmega32/README.md

 **The following countermeasures should be applied to secure firmware:**

-1. **Protect the authenticity and integrity of firmware to prevent a hacker From running modified code.**
+1. Protect the authenticity and integrity of firmware to prevent a hacker From running modified code.

-2. **Encrypt the firmware to prevent a hacker from accessing the data.**
+2. Encrypt the firmware to prevent a hacker from accessing the data.

+## Future Enhancements

+1. Upgrade the Communication protocol between NodeMCU and Target Hardware (STM) and Between Gateway and other ECUs on the bus to a higher speed communication protocol (Ex: CAN - LIN - Ethernet).
+2. Integrate our Communication Software with Automotive Software Standards and Layered Architecture.